tangentyh/notes-of-tan/docs/backend/distributed.md

      - no creation

 1. fallacies of distributed systems
+   - latency
      - processing — not instantaneous
+     - remote execution latency and other problems
    - clock and time — time drift
    - state consistency
-   - remote execution latency and other problems
    - network partition and partial failures
      - network partition — two or more servers cannot communicate with each other
      - partial failures — a part of a system is unavailable or functioning incorrectly
    - cascading failures — a failed node increase load on other nodes; recovery exhausting network resources; corruption that can propagate through standard delivery mechanisms
-     - alleviate — planning and coordinating execution (load balance), circuit breakers, jittered exponential backoff, checksumming and validation
+     - alleviate — planning and coordinating execution (load balance), circuit breakers, jittered exponential backoff, checksumming and validation (for bit rots)

 ## Failure Detection